 Reconstruction of the northbound side of PA 309 through this interchange, and the new northbound collector/distributor lane at this interchange, were both completed in 2007.
 Traffic was shifted onto the new northbound lanes mid-year, while southbound traffic was moved to the middle of the expressway.
 Reconstruction of the southbound lanes through the interchange, as well as the bridges over Commerce Drive, Pennsylvania Avenue, and SEPTA's R5 Regional Rail Line began.
 After completion of the new Norfolk Southern Railroad bridge, Nyleve Bridge Corporation followed industry practice and sold the perfectly good working 467-foot-long structure that had temporarily carried the railroad across the expressway to Versa Steel Inc., of Portland, Oregon.
 The bridge is currently located in Rhode Island.

-Aerial pictures of the Fort Washington/Pennsylvania Turnpike interchange before (left) and after (right).
+Aerial pictures of the Fort Washington/Pennsylvania Turnpike interchange before (left) and after (right) reconstruction.
 (Pennsylvania Spatial Data Access) |

 Reconstruction on the southern section began May 2, 2005, from Cheltenham Avenue to PA 73.
 Upon the announcement of the start, PennDOT District Executive Andrew L. Warren said, "We are continuing to move forward with this needed program to rebuild and improve this 50-year-old expressway so it can move traffic safely and smoothly in the 21st Century."
 Work entailed reconstructing the expressway, rehabilitating three bridges and one overpass, sound wall installation, reconfiguring the PA 152/Easton Road interchange into a diamond interchange, and lengthening the ramps at the Paper Mill Road interchange.
 All of that, including new traffic signals installed at the end of the ramps, and a pedestrian underpass was built between Springfield High School and Springfield Middle School under the expressway were part of the $88.3 million contract.